 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of long-term stay patients which were administered antianxiety drugs.
-These drugs are prescribed to residents experiencing anxiety and depression.
+This tells you the percent of residents prescribed antianxiety drugs.
+Antianxiety medications are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents